menamiit/CipherSchools/README.md

    ```

 *The "Checkout" page should only be accessible to logged-in users.*

 5. How will you protect this route to restrict unauthenticated access?

-   I’d protect the "Checkout" route using React Router.
+   Ans -> I’d protect the "Checkout" route using React Router.
 I’d create a PrivateRoute component that checks if the user is authenticated (maybe from a context or global state).
 If not logged in, it redirects to login.
    ```js
    <Route path="/checkout" element={
      isLoggedIn ? <Checkout /> : <Navigate to="/login" />